keithtqs/StenoFW/README.md

 Compile and download `StenoFW.ino` with the arduino IDE.

-This code has not been tested since I don't have a Stenoboard.
+This code has not been tested with a Stenoboard, since I don't have one, but it does support all 3 protocols correctly on the Volksboard as defined in `Volksboard.py`.